bhusareMayur/autoMailSender/README.md

 Furthermore, the project stores logs of successfully sent emails in a MySQL database, capturing the recruiter’s name, company, email address, and job position.
 This ensures proper tracking of email deliveries for future reference.

 Key components:
-$ Nodemailer: For sending emails.
+$ Nodemailer: For sending emails.<br>
-$ CSV Parser: To read recipient details from a CSV file.
+$ CSV Parser: To read recipient details from a CSV file.<br>
-$ MySQL Integration: To log successful email deliveries.
+$ MySQL Integration: To log successful email deliveries.<br>